gkirgizov/coderules-lambdacalc-docs/Typeclasses.md

 The beauty of such representation of a set is that merging sets comes essentially for free and, moreover, is performed implicitly.
 To merge two sets a programmer only needs to unify their handles.
 And there one crucial feature of Code Rules enters the picture: constraint reactivation.
-When arguments of inactve constraints in the constraint store change (for example, are unified with something), these constraints are reactivated.
+When arguments of inactive constraints in the constraint store change (for example, are unified with something), these constraints are reactivated.

 Consider the following example.
 Assume there're two sets `S1 = {a, b}` and `S2 = {a, c}` and the constraint store contains four constraints representing them: `set(S1, a)`, `set(S1, b)`, `set(S2, a)` and `set(S2, c)`.